 10 Signs You Might Need Surgery For Back Pain

-When you visit an orthopedic surgeon, he/she is probably not going to rush into recommending surgery unless you have an emergency condition.
+When you visit an orthopedic surgeon, they will not rush into recommending surgery unless you have an emergency condition.

 Here are some signs you might be a candidate for back pain surgery.

-- You have a slipped disc and it’s not getting better with other treatments
+- You have a herniated disc and it’s not getting better with other treatments

 - You have a tumor on your spinal cord